geoffroy-serre/Mediscreen/README.md

 ### 1.5 Database
 1. Once you have launched your mysql and mongoDb containers (with the compose file or separately), execute the .sql file provided (two versions with and without data).
-You can also import the mongoDB json file with notes related to saved patient.
+You can also import the mongoDB json file with notes related to saved patients.

 ## 2 EndPoints